A broken ankle is also called a fractured ankle. It happens when one or more bones in the ankle joint break.

 - The tibia is the larger bone in your lower leg.
 It’s also called the shinbone.

-- Also called the calf bone, the fibula is the smaller bone in your lower leg.
+- The fibula, also called the calf bone, is the smaller bone in your lower leg.

-- The talus is the small bone between the heel bone (the calcaneus), and the tibia and fibula.
+- The talus is the small bone between the heel bone, or calcaneus, and the tibia and fibula.

 A broken ankle is very painful.

 You might hear the bone break at the time of injury.
 It may sound like a snapping or grinding noise.
-Other symptoms include:
+According to the American Academy of Orthopaedic Surgeons (AAOS), other symptoms include:

-A broken ankle may be more painful.
-Right after the injury, you may or may not be able to walk or place weight on the ankle.
-It depends on the type and cause of the fracture (motor vehicle accident versus a fall, for example).
+A broken ankle can be just as painful as, if not more painful than, a sprain.
+Right after breaking an ankle, you may or may not be able to walk or place weight on the ankle.
+It depends on the type and cause of the fracture (a motor vehicle accident versus a fall, for example).
 You may or may not have severe bruising and swelling.

-The only way to make a determination if there is a fracture or sprain is to see a doctor.
+The only way to determine if there is a fracture or sprain is to visit a doctor.

 To diagnose your injury, your doctor will do different tests.
-This might include:
+They might include: